mwojtaczka/encryption/README.md

 algorithm: `HmacSHA256`.
 In case one would like to provide custom hashing mechanism, the way is similar as with encryption mechanisms.
 Implement `CipherMechanism` interface (without decrypt method) and set it up while configuring EntityEncryptor instance.
->Spring users that leverage on auto-configuration can just register another bean implementing `CipherMechanism`.
+>Spring users that leverage on auto-configuration can just register another bean implementing `CipherMechanism`
 >and set it up by property:
 >`encryption.framework.blindId.algorithm=hashingMechanismName`

-In order to query entities by the field, one has to hash the value before passing it to the querying method, like:
+In order to query entities by the field, one has to hash the value with `BlindIdCOnverter` before passing it to the querying method, like:
 ```
 BlindIdConverter blindIdConverter;